kavnish/kavnish.github.io/_posts/2021-05-12-Pytorch-Notes.md

 show-avatar: false
 nav-short: true
 full-width: false
-published: false
+published: true
 ---

 There are a number of ways you can slice(hop-slice) a pytorch tensor.
-Some of the most used ways are below.
+Below is a list of operation used during tensor operations while writing a NN module.

 Indexing: Indexing returns single elements from the tensor.
 For example,

 `x[0, 1] would extract the element at row 0, column 1 of the tensor x.`

+Note - `x[[0, 1]] would return the First and Second Row (index from the first dimension) of the tensor`

 Multi Indexing: multi indexing can be used to selected different elements from a tensor based on their positions.
 For example,